Inedo/inedo-docs/Otter/administration/extensions.md

 ## New Extensions and Updates {#updates data-title="Extension Updates"}

-Otter will automatically connect to [inedo.com/den](/den), and notify you of newly available extensions and updates.
+Otter will automatically connect to [Extensions feed](https://proget.inedo.com/feeds/Extensions), and notify you of newly available extensions and updates.
 You can download and install these from the same extensions overview page.

 :::attention {.best-practice}
 ![](/resources/images/icons/best-practices.png)

 A connection to inedo.com is recommended, but not required.
-If your Otter instance cannot connect to inedo.com/den, then you will need to manually install and update extensions.
+If your Otter instance cannot connect to https://proget.inedo.com/feeds/Extensions, then you will need to manually install and update extensions.
 :::

 ## Creating Your Own Extension {#creating data-title="Creating an Extension"}